kumarabhiraj88/tinder-web-backend/README.md

     (Models act as an interface to the database, for interacting with documents based on the defined schema, enabling CRUD operations.)
     (eg: models/user.js)
 -> Create a User schema & the User Model
+-> add app.use(express.json())
+    (It automatically converts the JSON data in the request body into a JavaScript object, making it easy to work with in your route handlers.As middleware, it can be added to specific routes or applied globally to handle JSON requests throughout the application.)
 -> Create a signup api and push some dummy data into database by post api call using postman tool (Always try to wrap crud operations within try catch block) -> Write apis for get all users, get single user by id, update user by id and delete user by id